Luisenschule (Posen): Public school: first decades

 Official takeover initially did not work to Luisenschule's advantage and its prestige declined; the seminar was reduced to a standard Volksschulseminar and the school turned into its Übungsschule.
 Though there were attempts to cultivate some features of the old Luisian tradition, especially focus on arts in general and on music in particular, the quality of teaching decreased.
 Luisenschule seemed left far behind the conventional schools, especially behind the Ursuline one; the latter boasted of larger and better qualified staff, including a number of native French and English teachers, and attracted far more students.
 As a measure to address the problem and to raise recruitment Luisenschule once again and this time ultimately abandoned numerus clausus; starting the mid-1870s the number of Jewish girls again started to rise significantly.
 As to Barth himself, he was dismissed and passed away soon afterwards.

 In the early 1870s the Prussian authorities commenced campaign against the Sacred Heart and Ursuline schools; it is not clear whether it was a concerted but local attempt related to taking over of Luisenschule or rather it was part of the just commencing nationwide Kulturkampf, Bismarck's campaign against the Church.
 The campaign amounted to a number of administrative restrictions, fiscal and legal measures and new teaching requirements.
 The initiative proved fully successful: the Sacred Heart school closed in 1873 and the Ursuline school closed in 1875.
 The Ursuline order moved away to Galicia; their real estate was purchased by the provincial authorities and marked for Luisenschule.
 Soon afterwards a new building was constructed on the post-Ursuline plot.
 In 1880 Luisenschule left the Gorka-Palace, occupied for 46 years, and moved into the new premises at Mühlenstrasse.
 The 50th anniversary of the school was celebrated already in the new home; it was presided by a new headmaster, Eduard Baldamus.

-The 1880s produced final Luisenschule's integration into the public schooling system, though its dualistic structure was maintained; seminar courses for future teachers were retained and the establishment operated as "Luisenschule und das Lehrerinnen-Seminar".
+The 1880s produced final Luisenschule's integration into the public schooling system, though its dualistic structure was maintained; teachers' seminars were retained and the establishment operated as "Luisenschule und das Lehrerinnen-Seminar".
 Culturally it was already entirely German, though ethnically apart from a fraction of Poles a much larger share of students was made up of girls from mostly assimilated Jewish families.
 Remnants of the Luisian multi-cultural tradition were ultimately dropped in 1888, the last year when Polish was taught; Luisenschule was supposed to educate patriotic Prussian and German women.
 The recruitment crisis was overcome and in the late 1880s the number of students started to rise again.